 I settled the boys in bed and started with practice one, I fill my heart with love, and they giggled and wiggled and kept peeking at me when they thought I wasn’t looking, so much so that we re started the book 4 times, the last time after an impromptu trip to the loo for the tiddler after page 3!

 The fourth attempt however was a little better, they had got over the giggles and were able to keep their eyes shut and joined in with the breathing exercises.
 I could see that my eldest was taking it seriously and could visibly see him relaxing, where as the tiddler, who is 4, was still a little restless and had to hold his eyes tight shut but then I guess he normally gets to look at the pictures when I read so this was a little different.
 At the end of the meditation practice I naively thought the boys would drift off to sleep effortlessly but this was not the case as my eldest was desperate to explain to me everything he had seen and how the words and created these pictures that he wanted to tell me all about it, which was ridiculously cute but bed time had now taken well over an hour!

 We left it for a few days before we tried again and the second time was much easier as they knew what to expect and wanted to close their eyes so they could revisit their own creations.
 Again it wasn’t an instant recipe for sleep but it was a much calmer bed time and they both drifted off soon after I left the room.

 The idea of meditation for me is still something I am working on myself and appreciate that it takes time but it is certainly something that I am now going to build into the boys lives using this book as our starting point because it makes meditation as effortless and as beautiful as it can be.

-I highly recommend that you take a look at this book in more detail and see if meditation for your children is something that could be of help to your family.
+I highly recommend that you take a look at this book in more detail if you want to encourage your children to meditate as it’s a great starting point to see if it is something that could be of help to your family.
 If you have tried it I would love to hear what your first impressions where.